MagnusThome/RejsaCAN-ESP32/README.md

 ### SD card reader

-Optionally one can mount an SD micro card reader on the rear of the pcb.
+The ESP32-S3 has an SD micro card reader on the rear of the pcb.
 It is connected to SPI and select SD_CARD (GPIO45)

 ### Other general IO pins